Business Computers & Legal Business Tax Deductions

 Deductions Under Section 179

 Section 179 of the tax code allows a business owner to deduct the cost of new or used tangible personal property that is bought for their business.
 A computer is a type of tangible personal property, and Section 179 will apply to the computer if you use it for your business more than 50 percent of the time.
 The 50 percent rule applies to the year in which you buy the computer.
 As a result, a business owner cannot convert a personal computer to a business computer and then apply a deduction.
-Section 179 deductions are subject to a $1 million annual limit.
-You can read more here about how this rule works.
+Section 179 deductions are subject to a certain annual limit.

 Many business owners use a computer for both business and personal purposes.
 In that situation, they would need to reduce the amount of the deduction by the percentage of their personal use.
 Perhaps a business owner uses a computer for entertainment 25 percent of the time, while using it for their business during the remaining 75 percent.
 The deduction would account for 75 percent of the cost of the computer.